brentryanjohnson/DHS-Monthly-Tables/README.md

 ### Output `csv`

-There is one example of the output `csv`:
+There are two examples of the output `csv`:
 1. `ielp-table-202407-t.csv`
+1. `ielp-table-202408.csv`

 The notebook exports a file with a different name (`output.csv`); the included file is the aspirational format that the python code is intended to create from the source excel file.